kernelwernel/VMAware/CONTRIBUTING.md

 ## Extra
-We have an useful script at `auxiliary/updater.py` will update:
+We have a useful script at `auxiliary/updater.py` will update:
 - the section line numbers in the header banner
 - the date of the update